admin-shell-io/aasx-package-explorer/CONTRIBUTING.md

 .\FormatCode.ps1
 ```

-o run the unit tests:
+To run the unit tests:

 ```powershell
 .\Test.ps1
 ```

-We specify in `src\tests.nunit` hich unit tests are always run in the continous integration.
+We specify in `src\tests.nunit` which unit tests are always run in the
+continuous integration.